redwoodjs/redwood/docs/docs/introduction.md

 - [Join the community](https://redwoodjs.com/community)

 The tutorial is the best way to start your Redwood adventure.
-It's readable, feature-full, and fun.
+It's readable, feature-ful, and fun.
 You'll go all the way from `git clone` to Netlify deploy!
 And by the end, you should feel comfortable enough to start that side project.